CloudSnorkel/cdk-github-runners/TESTING.md

 * Let Lambda runner timeout by starting a job that lasts longer than 15 minutes
    * The runner should be retried and eventually the step function should be aborted as an idle runner
    * No runner should be registered on GitHub at the end

+Stolen runners can be tested with the following steps:

+1. Disable the webhook temporarily
+2. Run the integration test
+3. Confirm no runners were provisioned
+4. Enable the webhook
+5. Run integration tests again
+6. Confirm that all jobs from both workflow runs succeeded